Undergraduate Student Opportunities - University of Houston

 Tutoring

-UH’s campus learning center, LAUNCH, offers free in-person tutoring and will hold various 50-minute workshops each week via MS Teams.
+For summer, UH’s campus learning center, LAUNCH, will offer free online tutoring and will hold various 50-minute workshops each week via MS Teams.
+Workshops are open to current and incoming students.

 LAUNCH Tutoring